Vantiq/vantiq-sdk-java/docs/api.md

 ### Returns

-The `upsert` method calls `handler.onSuccess` with a `JsonObject` object containing the object just inserted or created.
-Upon a server failure, the `handler.onError` is called.
-Upon any client exception, the `handler.onFailure` is called.
+The `upsert` method return a `JsonObject` object containing the object just inserted or created.

 ### Example